jepsen-io/maelstrom/doc/protocol.md

 }
 ```

-The names of message types and the meanings of their fields are defined in the
+The various message types and the meanings of their fields are defined in the
 [workload documentation](workloads.md).

 Messages exchanged between your server nodes may have any `body` structure you